 What is bone broth good for?
-I recommend bone broth as the number one thing you should consume if you’re struggling with leaky gut syndrome, joint problems and common skin concerns like cellulite.
+I recommend bone broth as the No. 1 thing you should consume if you’re struggling with leaky gut, joint problems and even common skin concerns like wrinkles and cellulite.

 What Is Bone Broth Good for?

 Bone broths have been staples of traditional diets around the world for centuries.
 What are the benefits of bone broth?
-Not only are they both flavor- and nutrient-dense, they’re also easy to digest and able to boost internal healing thanks to key components like gelatin, which research has shown can help support intestinal health and integrity.
-(1)
+Not only are they both flavor- and nutrient-dense, they’re also easy to digest and able to boost internal healing thanks to key components like gelatin, which research shows can help support intestinal health and integrity.

 In addition to gelatin and collagen, the long simmering of the beef bones and ligaments also releases beneficial amino acids like proline, glycine and glutamine.
 These amino acids are key to metabolic processes, including the support of bone mineral density, muscle tissue creation and repair.
-Glycine, in particular, has been shown to protect against muscle wasting.
-(2) Amino acids also help to break down the foods we eat and boost nutrient absorption.
-(3)
+Glycine, in particular, protects against muscle wasting.

 Are you wondering: Can I drink bone broth on a fast?
 You certainly can.
 In fact, I’m a huge fan of periodically doing a bone broth fast.